555 lines

 indicates the array contains five elements.</p>

-<p>Writing an arrays type this way looks similar to an alternative syntax for
+<p>Writing an array’s type this way looks similar to an alternative syntax for

 initializing an array: if you want to create an array that contains the same